Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Methods

 \subsubsection{Clustering}

-Clustering is an unsupervised learning technique used to group similar data points into clusters, with each group consisting of datapoints that are more similar to each other than to points in other clusters \citep{jain_data_1999, saxena_review_2017}.
-Here, we use clustering to find associations between X-ray spectra in the learned latent space representations for the validation set and evaluate the usefulness of the representation for classification.
-We compare 8 clustering algorithms belonging to two families: hard clustering and soft clustering.
+Clustering is an unsupervised learning technique used to group similar data points, so that the point in each cluster are more similar to each other than to points in other clusters \citep{jain_data_1999, saxena_review_2017, fotopoulou_review_2024}.
+In this work, we use clustering to find associations between X-ray spectra in the learned latent space representations for the validation set and evaluate the usefulness of the representation for the two classification tasks introduced in Sect. \ref{sec:data}.
+We compare 8 clustering algorithms belonging to two families: hard clustering and soft clustering (see also \autoref{tab:summary_cluster}, where each algorithm is labelled according to its clustering type).
 In hard clustering, each data point is assigned to exactly one cluster, meaning there is no overlap in membership between clusters \citep{jain_data_1999}.
-In contrast, soft clustering (or fuzzy clustering) assigns each data point to multiple clusters, with membership levels that reflect the degree of association with each cluster \citep{jain_data_1999}.
-Appendix \ref{app:clustering} summarizes the clustering algorithms compared in this work, detailing their hyperparameters.
+In contrast, soft clustering (or fuzzy clustering) assigns each data point to multiple clusters, with membership probabilities that reflect the degree of association with each cluster \citep{jain_data_1999}.
+Appendix \ref{app:clustering_methods} presents the clustering algorithms in more detail.